drstearns/tutorials/README.md

 npm start
 ```

-This will build the tutorials and run `browser-sync` on the `docs/` directory.
+This will build the tutorials and run `live-server` on the `docs/` directory.
 It will also watch the `src/` directory and automatically trigger a build if anything changes.
 This script is in `scripts/start.js`.

->**Note**: watching an entire directory is not supported by Node.js on Linux, so for now this script doesn't auto-rebuild on Linux.
-I will fix this at some point.